gatling/frontline-doc/content/reference/current/plugins/jenkins/index.md

 If the Gatling Enterprise deployment fails (i.e. because of a shortage of available hosts), the plugin will retry 3 times to redeploy the simulation.

 Live metrics will be displayed in the console, and in the Status page.
-The link **View Run in FrontLine** in the build page menu links to Gatling Enterprise.
+The link **View Run in Gatling Enterprise** in the build page menu links to Gatling Enterprise.

 {{< img src="run-view.png" alt="Results" >}}